kaua-pt/kaua-pt/README.md

 - Hello , My name is Kauã Vinícius and i'm a Software Engineer
 - I'm currently studying on UnB
-- I'm currently learning about: Data Science, OOP and JavaScript
+- I'm currently learning about: JavaScript, Python and Node
 - Instagram : @kauaponte

 <div align="center">